 - Sources are set in a layering system.
 You need to more the source up in the layers list if you cannot see it. https://i.gyazo.com/48e3b64b3baf8e916e1a122ae02396b6.gif

-- Try turning on or off browser hardware acceleration (Settings > Advanced > Sources > Enable Browser Source Hardware Acceleration).
-Then restart Streamlabs OBS or OBS Studio
+Try turning on or off browser hardware acceleration (Settings > Advanced > Sources > Enable Browser Source Hardware Acceleration).
+Then restart Streamlabs Desktop or OBS Studio

 - Check to ensure that Unlimited Alert Moderation Delay is disabled.
 Unlimited Alert Moderation delay forces you to press "accept" each time an event is received and to trigger the alert to come up on the screen.
 If you would like to use Unlimted Alert Moderation Delay, you will need to give a moderator or your channel shared access so they can accept the alerts for you.
 Any unaccepted alerts will not play.